tamersp25/docs/docs/engines/testing-and-debugging/README.md

 ## Testing a Legacy (Batch) Engine

-!> Legacy engines are deprecated.
-If you have developed a legacy batch engine, we highly recommend you upgrade it to a [segment engine](TODO: link to segment engine docs).
+!> Legacy batch engines are deprecated.
+If you have developed a legacy batch engine, we highly recommend you upgrade it to a [segment engine](engines/processing-modes/segment-processing/).

 Information on testing legacy engines is available [here](engines/testing-and-debugging/batch-engines/).